-Become a member in STC!
-Click here to learn more about our Mission and Vision.
+Become a member of STC and join the San Diego Chapter!
+Learn about our Mission and Vision.

 Membership in STC provides technical communicators with access to best-in-class professional resources, including:

 - Career development

 Your membership and participation help support STC’s core mission to advance the theory and best practices of technical communication, for the benefit of consumers worldwide.
 Join Now, and complete the enrollment form.
 Be sure to choose San Diego as your community to enjoy the many benefits of membership in our chapter.